 Think about the magnification of your camera lens.
 The higher it is, the more challenging to capture a steady image.

 One special note: some more advanced lenses have image stabilization, which drastically helps you capture steadier photographs by stabilizing the image.
 More in that point later.

-Moreover, if you aim for prime lenses, those have larger apertures; (the hole the light goes through your lens) — larger the aperture, the more light goes into your camera sensor.
+Moreover, if you aim for prime lenses, those have larger apertures; (the hole the light goes through your lens) — the larger the aperture, the more light goes into your camera sensor.
 And with a smaller focal length, this makes a whole lot of contribution.

-In most scenarios, I pretty much never have problems capturing night photographs handheld with a 50mm lens with an aperture of f/1.2.
+In most scenarios, I pretty much never have problems capturing night photographs handheld when I travel with a 50mm lens with an aperture of f/1.2.
 This is a rare lens, but the most common lens on the market is a 50mm lens with f/1.8, which still works like a charm on capturing night photographs handheld.